Irritable Bowel Syndrome (cont.)

 If abnormal function of the muscles of the small intestine is suspected, tests to evaluate transportation through the small intestine or the colon (small intestinal and colonic transit studies, respectively) are available.
 These studies are done with either radioactive compounds or markers that can be seen on X-rays of the abdomen.
 It also is possible to pass catheters into the stomach and small intestine or the colon to determine if the muscles of these organs are working normally (antro-duodenal and colonic motility studies, respectively).
 Finally, constipation due to malfunction of the anal muscles can be diagnosed by ano-rectal motility studies.

 The possibility of a psychiatric (psychosomatic) illness often arises in patients with IBS because the symptoms frequently are subjective, and no objective abnormalities can be identified.
 Psychiatric illness may complicate IBS, but it is unclear if psychiatric illness causes IBS.
 If there is a possibility of psychiatric illness, a psychiatric evaluation is appropriate.
+However, stress is a factor known to irritate or make IBS symptoms worse.

 Viewers share their comments